Unidocs1/sphinx_repo_manager/source/getting_started/install/onprem_operator.rst

 **Time to Complete: 10 minutes**

-This article details the steps to install the AcceleratXR platform to an on-premises Kubernetes cluster using the AcceleratXR Operator.
+This article details the steps to install the Xsolla Backend engine to an on-premises Kubernetes cluster using the Xsolla Backend Operator.
 Before you begin make sure that all :doc:`pre-requisites <prerequisites>` have been installed and configured correctly.

 A `Kubernetes Operator <https://kubernetes.io/docs/concepts/extend-kubernetes/operator/>`_ is a special container that runs in the Kubernetes cluster that is capable of managing custom resource definitions (CRDs).
-The AcceleratXR operator is used to manage `acceleratxr.com/Cluster` resources.
-A `Cluster` resource defines a fully functional AcceleratXR platform including all databases, service pods, metrics servers and more.
+The Xsolla Backend operator is used to manage `acceleratxr.com/Cluster` resources.
+A `Cluster` resource defines a fully functional Xsolla Backend engine including all databases, service pods, metrics servers and more.

 Install the Operator
 ====================

-To install the AcceleratXR operator for Kubernetes run the following command.
+To install the Xsolla Backend operator for Kubernetes run the following command.

 .. code-block:: bash